Logic06183/Data-Management-Plan/HE2AT_DMP_v2.2_COMPLETE.md

 ### 14.3.
 Local authentication and authorisation

-Beyond UCT's broader security measures, the CSAG/UCT platform employs additional authentication and authorisation protocols **[***TRACKED CHANGE***] alongside cloud-specific access controls and automated compliance reporting for streamlined governance oversight**.
+Beyond UCT's broader security measures, the CSAG/UCT platform employs additional authentication and authorisation protocols <span style="color: red">**[TRACKED CHANGE] alongside cloud-specific access controls and automated compliance reporting for streamlined governance oversight**</span>.
 User identities are verified through a Linux filesystem and Lightweight Directory Access Protocol (LDAP), with access to restricted datasets managed through UCT's authentication protocols and internal CSAG Data Management Plan mechanisms.
 All activities comply with UCT's information security policies, ensuring adherence to institutional standards.

 By implementing these comprehensive encryption modalities, network security and authentication measures, the HE²AT Center ensures the protection and confidentiality of sensitive data throughout its lifecycle, maintaining compliance with ethical and legal standards.